Maxim-Mazurok/google-api-typings-generator/gapi.client.analyticsdata/readme.md

 await gapi.client.analyticsdata.properties.batchRunReports({ property: "property",  });

 /*
+This compatibility method lists dimensions and metrics that can be added to a report request and maintain compatibility.
+This method fails if the request's dimensions and metrics are incompatible.
+In Google Analytics, reports fail if they request incompatible dimensions and/or metrics; in that case, you will need to remove dimensions and/or metrics from the incompatible report until the report is compatible.
+The Realtime and Core reports have different compatibility rules.
+This method checks compatibility for Core reports.
+*/
+await gapi.client.analyticsdata.properties.checkCompatibility({ property: "property",  });

+/*
 Returns metadata for dimensions and metrics available in reporting methods.
 Used to explore the dimensions and metrics.
 In this method, a Google Analytics GA4 Property Identifier is specified in the request, and the metadata response includes Custom dimensions and metrics as well as Universal metadata.
 For example if a custom metric with parameter name `levels_unlocked` is registered to a property, the Metadata response will contain `customEvent:levels_unlocked`.
 Universal metadata are dimensions and metrics applicable to any property such as `country` and `totalUsers`.
 */
 await gapi.client.analyticsdata.properties.getMetadata({ name: "name",  });